marxin/texi2rst-generated/sphinx/libgomp/openmp-implementation-status/openmp-51.rst

 =============================================================  ======  ========
 Description                                                    Status  Comments
 =============================================================  ======  ========
-Support of strictly structured blocks in Fortran               N Support of structured block sequences in C/C++                 Y ``unconstrained`` and ``reproducible`` modifiers on ``order``  Y
+Support of strictly structured blocks in Fortran               Y Support of structured block sequences in C/C++                 Y ``unconstrained`` and ``reproducible`` modifiers on ``order``  Y
       clause